Eldoir/XInput/README.md

 ## Acknowledgments

-* Thanks to [360Controller](https://github.com/360Controller/360Controller/releases), a Mac driver, for providing most of the images used in the demo scene.
+* Thanks to [360Controller](https://github.com/360Controller/360Controller), a macOS driver, for providing most of the images used in the demo scene.